joakin/elm-node/README.md

 # elm-node

-A node.js CLI tool for easily running your elm applications.
+A Node.js CLI tool for easily running your elm code.

 ```
 elm init
 elm-node --example-elm > src/Main.elm
 elm-node src/Main.elm
 ```

+**Warning**: This isn't neither a beginner tool, nor the intended default Elm experience.
+If you want to experiment, use `elm repl` or `elm-reactor`.
+Using the `elm` CLI with `--output=index.html` is also a very easy way to try things.
+Really evaluate if you want or need node.js.
+You will need to be familiar and fluent in both node.js and Elm to make good use of this tool.

 ## Usage